 He called on companies to cease doing business with Russia, harnessed an army of hackers to counter cyber-attacks from Russia and even got Tesla/SpaceX/Starlink founder Elon Musk to donate his Starlink satellites to keep Ukraine online as infrastructure was being destroyed.
 Ukraine has used drones to change the tide of war as Russian troops seemed stuck in last century’s battle strategies.

-On June 14, Amnesty International accused Russia of committing war crimes in Ukraine, citing attacks on Kharkiv that have killed hundreds of civilians.
+Amnesty International has accused Russia of committing war crimes in Ukraine, citing attacks on Kharkiv that have killed hundreds of civilians.
 Kharkiv is Ukraine’s second largest city and lies in the northeast.

 In late May, he asked leaders at the World Economic Forum in Davos to help fund more than $500 billion to rebuild Ukraine – using seized Russian assets to help pay for it.
-Earlier, he made a video appearance at the Cannes Film Festival to call attention to Ukraine’s plight.
+(The Ukraine Recovery Conference would later estimate rebuilding costs at more than $750 billion.)